 Project management systems can be game changers in your communication flows, your productivity and even employee morale—when used correctly.
 We’ll cover what a project management system is, discuss some criteria to help you choose the right system for your business, and review the pros and cons of some of the most popular project management software.

 In this article...

 What is a project management system?

-A project management system is a tool, supported by technology, to help you streamline your business’s operations.
-The PM tool you use could be focused on one area of your business such as marketing or extend out into all areas from production to accounting to inventory and operations to IT and beyond.
-You might visualize it like a hub where the tasks that you need to accomplish goals are recorded, accessed, and measured.
+A project management (PM) system is a tool, supported by technology, that helps streamline and organize business operations.
+A PM tool can focus on one area of a business, such as marketing, or extend out into all areas, from production to inventory and operations to IT and beyond.
+You might visualize it like a hub where team tasks are recorded, accessed, and measured.

 There are multiple uses for project management systems.
-These are the most common uses for project management software to support a project management system:
+Some of the most common uses include these:

-There are a multitude of project management systems available for consideration.
-Before diving into the comparison charts, it is a good idea to outline your unique plans, goals and configurations.
-Taking the step back and gaining clarity is a good exercise to help you clarify what you really need and then start exploring the project management software options.
+Before you review possible solutions, it’s a good idea to outline your unique plans, goals and configurations.
+Taking a step back and gaining clarity is a good exercise to help you clarify what you really need, then start exploring the project management software options.

 Here is a set of starter questions to clarify your priorities:

 - What areas of my business need this the most?

 - What metrics need to be tracked or recorded?